 The W&J have three times rejected a land deal with Adani since 2012 and have four court challenges underway, yet Adani is pushing on with their plans to begin work in 201733.

 State and federal governments have done Adani’s bidding and rammed through changes to both native title and water laws to ensure their mine goes ahead, in the face of Indigenous opposition to the mine.

 Wangan and Jagalingou Traditional Owners are fighting to defend their lands and culture from Adani and the Queensland and Commonwealth Governments.
 They pledge to do whatever it takes to preserve their culture, but they can’t do it alone.

 The Wangan and Jagalingou people, Traditional Owners of the land on which Adani wants to build their mine, have said ‘no’.
 W&J are fighting Adani because of the massive, irreversible damage the mine will have on their land, water and culture.
-The W&J have said they will not sign away their land rights in a phoney land use agreement, and have asked people around the world to stand with them in their struggle.
+The W&J have said they will not sign away their land rights in a phoney land use agreement, and have asked people around the world to stand with them in their struggle34.

 The W&J have exposed Adani for using its power and money to divide their community, employing dubious conduct to claim approval.
 W&J have provided evidence in court that Adani engineered sham meetings, stacked with people who are not part of their claim group and who have no authority to make decisions, to give a veneer of consent.